lilfish/Delta-Glow2019-FrightendFlowers/README.md

 All the documentation can be found in the git wiki found [here](https://git.fhict.nl/I393504/glow-2019/wikis/home)

-As for the workflow: there are 3 main folders.
+As for the workflow: there are 4 main branches.
 These are

+* Release
-* Example code
+* Master
 * Untested
-* Release
 * Others

-**Example code**
-In this folder you are allowed to make new folders with your name.
-In the folder you just created you can store your example code.
-These example codes are codes that can run on a arduino stand-alone, but not yet in the final version.

-**Untested**
+**Release**\
+When you have tested your code and it works on a frame and/or with multiple frames, you can move it to the Release.
+This is the code that will be uploaded to the arduinos.

+**Master**

+**Untested**\
 When you are done with an example code and want to intergrate it with the main code, you can add this to the untested.
 This code should be tested on a frame before moving to the Release folder.

-**Release**
-When you have tested your code and it works on a frame and/or with multiple frames, you can move it to the Release.
-This is the code that will be uploaded to the arduinos.

-**Others**
+**Others**\
 This folder is for everything not code related.
 These can be presentation files, frame blueprints and the 3D case plans.
 For each item you can make a new folder and upload it in there.
 This way this project doesnt need a drive when giving it to other students.

+**Example code**\
+In this folder you are allowed to make new folders with your name.
+In the folder you just created you can store your example code.
+These example codes are codes that can run on a arduino stand-alone, but not yet in the final version.

 Currently we have two arduino's per frame.
 Thats why you can find two folders inside the Untested and Release folder.
 These are called ``motorSensorController`` and ``ledstripController``.
 The motorSensorController is the motor & sensor arduino.
 The ledstripController is the code for the arduino inside the flower pot which will emit light effects and such.